TU Dresden

 Fraunhofer Institute for Manufacturing Technology and Advanced Materials

-Fraunhofer IFAM Dresden, one of the leading institutes in powder metallurgy, conducts fundamental and applied research for solution-oriented material and technology development for innovative sintered and composite materials, functional materials as well as cellular metallic materials for energy technology, mobility and medical technology.
+Fraunhofer IFAM Dresden conducts fundamental and applied research for solution-oriented material and technology development for innovative sintered and composite materials, functional materials as well as cellular metallic materials for energy technology, mobility and medical technology.
 Hydrogen technology plays a key role in the field of energy technology.

 Tel.0351 537-300 Fax0351 2537-399 Webwww.ifam.fraunhofer.de/de/Institutsprofil/Standorte/Dresden.html